prakharmrsl/easypcceo.github.io/pages/crypto-mining/monero-hardware.md

 Following Bitmain's Antminer X3 ASIC, the token hard-forked into 4 new Monero projects.

-The forked resulted in the launch of Monero Classic, which will maintain the original Monero protocol.
+The fork resulted in the launch of Monero Classic, which will maintain the original Monero protocol.
 In turn, Monero Classic will remain ASIC compatible.

 Monero Classic's devlead, a pseudonymous developer known as PZ, has stated:

 > "The emergence of specialized mining technology for any given cryptocurrency is a result of normal market economic activity, and shouldn’t be viewed as a disruptive or negative factor."

 PZ seems to believe the creation of dedicated mining hardware is inevitable, despite the ways in which ASICs affect centralization.